tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 Fig. 17: Throughput variance throughout the day from OpenRouter.
 The variance can be somehow explained by the varying demand for the service throughput the day resulting in varying batch sizes.

 It is also (part of the) reason why the [batch API](https://platform.openai.com/docs/guides/batch) is so much cheaper.
 In cases where speed is not of utmost importance, an LLM provider can just run massive batches, enjoying economies of scale, with individual requests being handled pretty slowly but processed at a higher profit.
-There are more nuances to this, e.g., the parallelism strategy, that we consider beyond the scope of this text.
+There are more nuances to this, e.g., the parallelism strategy (pipeline parallelism offers less coms overhead), that we consider beyond the scope of this text.
 We just wanted to give you a real-world example of the real impact of batch size on the price of a generated token.

 Now let’s compare the results we get from our model to the actual LLM inference performance.
 For this, we run a vllm server (a popular LLM serving framework) with LLama 3.3 70B on 4 H100s connected with NVLink.
 The result is quite underwhelming.